Equipment Finance Ultimate Guide New Zealand 2026

 🏭 Manufacturing Equipment Finance

-Manufacturing represents 23% of the equipment finance market, with high-value machinery and specialized equipment requiring sophisticated financing solutions.
+Manufacturing is a major segment of NZ's equipment finance market — high-value machinery and specialised equipment requiring sophisticated financing structures.

 Common Equipment: